We buy to keep.

 Acquire

-We source owner-managed service firms off-market — focused on recurring revenue, professional expertise, and a clear operational opportunity.
+We source owner-managed service firms off-market — recurring revenue, professional expertise, clear operational opportunity.

 - 02